Beep…beep …

 ✅ Who: Primary businesses or manufacturers that sell products to customers directly or via secondary channels, such as CPG, consumer electronics, beverage brands, ecommerce, fast fashion brands, etc.

-🎯 For what: Here are some potential use cases for businesses using QR Codes with GS1 Digital Links—and the benefits for their customers:
+🎯 For what: Here are some potential use cases for businesses using QR Codes with GS1 Digital Link—and the benefits for their customers:

 Use cases | Brands use digital links to: | End-user scan QR Codes to: |